mjgila1c/mindsdb/docs/GoogleColab.md

 ## Training

 Now let's create a MindsDB object and initialize it with our data from the file.
 We'll be prediciting the reading_score and we'll call our model 'reading_predictor'.
 Remember that depending on your dataset, these variables might change.
-Just remember that `predict` is the column you want to make your prediction on and that mindsdb will automatically rename all your collums to snake case.
+Just remember that `predict` is the column you want to make your prediction on and that mindsdb will automatically rename all your columns to snake case.
 ```Python
 mdb = MindsDB()